Mattb0/WEB322/README.md

 Application was previously hosted on Heroku.

-I am uploading these projects to contribute to my portfolio.
+I am uploading this projects to contribute to my portfolio.
 Feel free to reference this repo but please do not plagiarize!
 It will only get you in trouble!